Driving down premiums for cyclones and related flood damage

 The cyclone pool covers cyclone and related flood damage.
 This includes wind, rain, rainwater, rainwater run-off, storm surge, and riverine flood damage caused by a cyclone.

 Australia’s weather agency, the Bureau of Meteorology (BoM), will observe the date and time when a cyclone begins and ends, and in some cases re-intensifies.
-Based on the BoM notification, the ARPC must then declare the start or end of a cyclone event.
+Based on the BoM notification, ARPC must then declare the start or end of a cyclone event.

 The cyclone pool will cover claims for cyclone and related flood damage arising during a cyclone event, which lasts from the time a cyclone begins until 48 hours after the cyclone ends – this is known as the cyclone event period.